Digital Realty opens new AU data centre – and announces another one

 Member for Mulgoa Tanya Davies MP congratulated Digital Realty on the grand opening of Digital Erskine Park II.

 “The opening of this state-of-the-art facility is a huge win for the people of western Sydney.
 With more professional jobs coming into our region, there are more opportunities for people to live, work and invest in western Sydney, now and into the future,” says Davies.

 “The New South Wales government is committed to growing opportunities for people not only to live, but also to work in western Sydney.
 We will continue to work hard to ensure people throughout western Sydney have access to fulfilling careers right here at home.”

 Some of the technical aspects of the newly opened facility include:

-- It was built using Digital Realty’s trademarked 4.0 POD Architecture performance-optimised data centre design, utilising a modular methodology to build out raised floor data centre space capacity using standard power and cooling building blocks for cost-effectiveness, design flexibility, and energy efficiency.
+- It was built using Digital Realty's trademarked 4.0 POD Architecture performance-optimised data center design, utilising a modular methodology to build out raised floor data center space capacity using standard power and cooling building blocks for cost-effectiveness, design flexibility, and energy efficiency.

 - It has a state-of-the-art cooling system that includes a pumped refrigerate economizer cycle that delivers an impressive power usage effectiveness (PUE) without water usage.
 The facility also features lithium ion battery technology.

-“Our new facility will empower our customers to successfully tackle their unique digital transformation objectives with agile data centre solutions built for growth and harnessing the power of proximity needed for latency-sensitive applications,” says Digital Realty Asia Pacific Design & Construction vice president Peter Adcock.
+“Our new facility will empower our customers to successfully tackle their unique digital transformation objectives with agile data center solutions built for growth and harnessing the power of proximity needed for latency-sensitive applications,” says Digital Realty Asia Pacific Design - Construction vice president Peter Adcock.